wp-plugins/event-registration/readme.txt

 == Change Log ==

+= Version 6.00.18
+* Fixed ADD FEE no content issue
+* Fixed slashes in Company Name on Email
+* Add patch for Coordinator Email to support custom questions

 = Version 6.00.17
 * Fixed WordPress compliance issues
 * Modified how events expire on the public side: Show on list until the end of the event, close registration form at event start time.